 Time/Segment Time display-When the manual mode or the iFIT.com mode is selected, this display will show the elapsed time.
-When a preset program or a pulse program is selected, the display will show both the time remaining in the program and the time remaining in the current segment of the program.
+When a preset program, a pulse program, or a custom program is selected, the display will show both the time remaining in the program and the time remaining in the current segment of the program.
 The display will alternate between one number and the other every seven seconds.